 - The 1971 British release featured a photograph of Bowie lounging in a satin dress, surrounded by playing cards scattered on the floor.
 The original plan was for the American cover to be the one used on all releases, as part of a gatefold that would include the dress photo as the inner illustration, but conflicts with Mercury Records execs forced a change of plans; the British cover would eventually be reinstated as the "canonical" one once Bowie regained the rights to his back-catalog in 1988.

 - The 1972 German release used an elaborate round paper cover featuring an illustration of Bowie as a winged hand beast flicking away the Earth; this cover folded over the record's inner sleeve.

 - The 1972 international reissue by RCA Records used a trend cover, featuring a black-and-white photo of Bowie as Ziggy Stardust on both the front and back.
 This cover would be reused on all RCA issues of the album, as was also the case with Space Oddity.

 - Ax-Crazy: The Villain Protagonist of the darkly humorous "Running Gun Blues" is a Sociopathic Soldier who won't let a cease fire get in the way of a perfectly good killing spree.It seems the peacefuls stopped the war

 For I promote oblivion

-And I'll plug a few civilians"
+And I'll plug a few civilians

-- The Casanova: The protagonist of "She Shook Me Cold" is one of these.
+- The Casanova: The narrator of "She Shook Me Cold" is one of these.
 He's also the sexual equivalent of a Spirited Competitor, and he's overjoyed when he finds a woman who can keep up with him.